tek79/node-red-contrib-i2clcd-alt/README.md

 https://github.com/wilberforce/lcd-pcf8574

+Updated to use i2c-bus instead of i2c, which will not compile on Armbian/Orange Pi.

+Set node configuration to match your devices.
+Defaults to: i2c bus *0*, address *0x3f* and a *20 x 4* (2004) LCD

-Use topic *line1* through *line4* to send *msg.payload* to each line, and topic *clear* to clear screen.
+Use topic *line1* through *line4* to send *msg.payload* to each line.
 Messages will be truncated at the length specified in the node's column setting.

-Updated to use i2c-bus instead of i2c, which will not compile on Armbian/Orange Pi.
+Use topic *clear* to clear screen.
+Use topic *init* to re-initialize screen.

 Tested on Armbian Bionic on Orange Pi Zero (H2) hardware under Node 10.15.0